davepeck/transmogrifier/README.md

 `;
 ```

-Then define the schema your heart desires:
+Then define whatever schema your heart desires:

 ```typescript
 import { z } from "zod";